 They’re leaving that mid-range and lower end sort of open more these days.

-So on the higher end today for diesel pushers, my recommendation would still be Newmar and Tiffin.
+So on the higher end today for diesel pusher motorhomes, my recommendation would still be Newmar and Tiffin.

-Going back again 10 years ago to start with.
-And on the higher end of gasoline-powered Class A’s.
+Let’s go back again 10 years ago to start with.
+And on the higher end of gas Class A RVs.

-Here we can give the nod to Tiffin, Newmar, Holiday Rambler and Monaco.
+Here we can give the nod to Tiffin, Newmar, and Monaco.
 These are all very good coaches in this category.

 Also, I’m going to add another one that you may not have heard much about, Triple E. Their coaches were built well and they have a very loyal following.

-What about the lower end for gasoline-powered Class A motor homes from 10 years ago?
+What about the lower end for used gas Class A RVs?

-Well, here we are going to give the nod to Georgie Boy and Damon.
+Well, here we are going to give the nod to Holiday Rambler and Jayco.

 Now let’s bring everything up to today.
 And what do we find today in the gasoline section of this category?

-Looking at the higher priced models, Newmar and Tiffin still are building a very good Class A gasser.
+Looking at the higher priced models, Newmar and Tiffin still are building a very good gas Class A RV.

 And we are now going to include Winnebago again.
 Because Winnebago’s been moving that price point up over the last ten years.

-In the mid-range, we are going to include Fleetwood and Entegra in that category.
+In the mid-range, we are going to include Entegra in that category.

-And on the lower price point end, we’ll give a nod toward Thor and Jayco.
+And on the lower price point end, we’ll give a nod toward Jayco.

 Now these are my opinions about the quality that each one of these manufacturers is producing.